vishalsachdev/PythonForClass/README.md

 - Short term/ graduate courses- On cloud (saves time)

 ## On Device
 When choosing on device , you want to pick a package manager which is essential to download/update the packages needed for analysis.
 For python, you have two basic options - Just install a package manager( miniconda) and install a manager along with many default package s(Anaconda - Big download).
 My recommendation- Go with miniconda and then have students install the packages they need, as the semester progresses.
 Less setup time, and teaches students how to get packages for their needs.
-A detailed comparison can be found at http://deeplearning.lipingyang.org/2018/12/23/anaconda-vs-miniconda-vs-virtualenv/
+A detailed comparison can be found at [Link] http://deeplearning.lipingyang.org/2018/12/23/anaconda-vs-miniconda-vs-virtualenv/

 ## On Cloud